evokateur/kindle-cloud-reader-wrapper/README.md

 ## Features

-- Opens [https://read.amazon.com](https://read.amazon.com) in a clean desktop app
+- Opens [https://read.amazon.com](https://read.amazon.com) in a clean window
-- Minimalist resizable window with macOS-native look and feel
 - Mimics the Kindle app by starting in the location it was in when last closed
 - External links open in the default browser
 - Cross-platform potential (macOS, Windows, Linux)